 We’re here to help you discover just that.
 In this linoleum vs vinyl flooring guide, you’ll learn how to tell the difference between linoleum and vinyl flooring, which is more cost-effective and which will meet your design needs.

 Linoleum vs. Vinyl: What Other Experts Are Saying

 “Both linoleum and vinyl are long-lasting floors.
 Actually, linoleum can probably last even longer than vinyl.
 They’re both extremely durable, but they’re made from different ingredients.
-Vinyl has the waterproof aspect – a vinyl plank like COREtec is made with a truly waterproof core.
+Vinyl has the waterproof aspect – a vinyl plank is made with a truly waterproof core.
 Another big difference is the installation.
 Linoleum always requires a full-spread adhesive, and if it’s not installed correctly, there can be challenges.
 Installation on a luxury vinyl plank has a click-together system.
 It can float over tile or any floor, whereas linoleum has to be glued to a surface.
 Vinyl comes with more ease of installation and ease of maintenance – it really is kid, pet and life proof.
 There are also tons of visuals to choose from.” – Bryan Schwieger, US Floors